zmitchell/rbr2019-proposal/proposal.md

 ## What is your previous speaking experience?
 I've given two talks at my local Rust meetup (Indy.rs), and a lightning talk at PyOhio.
-The first talk was about cache-friendly Rust, and was essentially a summary of a conference talk I had watched on YouTube.
+The first talk was about cache-friendly Rust, and was essentially a summary of a conference talk I watched on YouTube.
 If my memory serves this was the first actual talk at the meetup.
 Then came the lightning talk at PyOhio, which included an ASCII-art Clippy for good measure.
 The second talk at Indy.rs was a small case study of scientific computing in Rust in which I discussed my experience writing a CLI application to do some physics simulations for my PhD.

 ## Have you presented on this topic at other events?
 If so, where and when?
 Not this topic specifically.
 There was a slide or two related to property based testing in one of the talks I gave at my local meetup, but not an entire talk dedicated to this subject.